-This feature allows you to change the function of the Shortcut button.
+This feature allows you to change the functionality of the Shortcut button.
 Options are:

-- Brightness-opens the brightness setting screen. - Save Screen-saves a bitmap image of the visible screen. - Save Movie-writes PID data from buffer memory to a file for future playback. - Show Shortcut Menu-opens the menu so you can quickly select from any of the functions. - Toggle Record/Pause-programs the Shortcut button to work as the Pause and Play icons.
+- Brightness-increases the screen backlighting in incremental steps from lowest to highest, then returns to the lowest setting and continuously repeats. - Save Screen-takes a snapshot of the current screen.
+A snapshot includes the visible screen only, and is saved as a graphic image. - Save Movie-saves a recording of vehicle data (buffered data plus data transmitted after triggering) in Diagnostic Tool memory. - Show Shortcut Menu-opens the Configure Shortcuts menu when the Shortcut button is pressed so you can quickly select from any of the available functions.

+• Toggle Record/Pause-programs the Shortcut button to work as the Pause and Record buttons.
+The first press pauses data collection and the second press resumes live data.